squeese/pg6201_2/README.md

+# Introduction
 Graphics Programming Exam (PG6201 #2)
 Kristiania University College, November 2019.
 [View result here](https://lennarthansen.dev/particles/live)

-#Build the project
+# Build the project
 * yarn install          (or npm)
 * yarn build            (or 'start' to run the development build/server)

-#Running the application
+# Running the application
 To run this project (exam), serve the files in the build folder with any http-server.
 With nodejs that could be either of these when in the project folder
 * serve -s build
 * http-server build

-#Using the application
+# Using the application
 Mousedown + drag to rotate the scene/camera.
 Mousewheel to zoom in and out.
 Up to the right there are four buttons to toggle a view of the current compiled